1. We would like to maintain a high standard of member conduct from day one and have this reflected in every aspect of the community.

 30. We are currently using all of the new rules included in BB2.
 This includes the Bank (compulsory), Ageing, Market Place and Stadium Upgrades.
 The optional rules will be assessed every season and may be changed.
 This can include banning some/all of the stadium upgrades retrospectively, you have been warned!!!

-31. Players need to familiarise themselves with the official bug list.
-Some of these bugs can be quite severe and affect the outcome of a game.
-One known bug is the ability to use a team re-roll to try and catch the ball after a blitz kickoff event which is not allowed within the Bloodbowl rules.
+31. Coaches must be aware that with the release of LE edition for BB2 that the old bugs have been fixed but, as with any release, there is sure to be some new bugs.
+Players must report any bugs they observe to their admins.
+The following link is the cyanide bug list post official bug list.
 A high level of sportsmanship is required from UKBBL players.
 We are first and foremost a community which plays Blood Bowl, not just a source of weekly fixtures.
 You will almost certainly face an opponent many times over a number of seasons.
 Admins are empowered to uphold these standards and have both the power and the freedom to impose penalties if they judge a coach in their division has not behaved in a sportsmanlike fashion.
-There is no point getting into further specifics about how bugs might affect players since bugs in this game can have unforeseeable consequences, and furthermore those consequences can be of a different order of magnitude depending on when they occur.
 Please follow the golden rule and treat others how you would hope to be treated yourself should a game changing bug occur.

 32. If you think your opponent has violated any of the rules above to gain an advantage, please bring it to your Divisional Admin's attention.
 If there is any dispute regarding any of the rules above, then a replay can be sent to your Divisional Admin or uploaded to the website in order to facilitate a judgement.